Hamilton Central: Hamilton Courthouse

 The Hamilton Courthouse, a concrete building on a hill above Anglesea Street, was built in 1931.
 It had two courtrooms - the Supreme Court and the Magistrates Court.
 In 1974, arsonists set fire to the building.
 The Magistrates Court was destroyed and the Supreme Court badly damaged.
 In 1993, a new court complex was built next to the old building.
 The old courthouse was unoccupied for a decade but in 2004, a refurbishment project was approved to restore the building as a working courthouse.

 Municipal Baths

 A decision was issued in January 2020 to permit demolition of the Municipal Baths at 26 Victoria St. The 1912 classical entrance was demolished in the 1980s, but the bath's relatively early reinforced concrete construction had earned it a Category B Heritage classification.
+They had been next to the south wing of the old town hall.
+The remains of the baths were removed in 2022.

+Band Rotunda

+Pressure for Hamilton to have a bandstand began in 1913, when the Beautification Society arranged a fundraising fete for a stand to be built near the old town hall at Ferry Bank.
+However, it wasn't until 1916 that a contract was let for its construction for £364 10s.
+It was designed by the local architect, Charles Vautier, and completed by July 1916.
+It was given a Category 2 Heritage listing on 5 September 1985.